Understanding Bugs in Modern Agentic Frameworks: A Study of Symptoms, Root Causes, and Triggering Conditions: RQ2: Root Causes

 \textbf{Cognitive Context Mismanagement.} We define \emph{cognitive context} as runtime information shaping agents' situational awareness (e.g., conversation history, knowledge, tasks, tools, and collaborators).
 Mismanaging this context disrupts agent cognition, leading to degraded understanding, inconsistent decisions, or incorrect actions. \begin{tightitemize} \item \textbf{Prompt Fault (8/24):} Predefined prompts may contain faults (e.g., incorrect task specifications, insufficient instructions), leading to unexpected outputs.
-In \smolagents-606 (Figure~\ref{fig:promptfault})~\cite{smol606prompterr}, a manager agent failed to delegate tasks because its system prompt had the wrong parameter (\texttt{request} instead of \texttt{task}) .
+In \smolagents-606 (Figure~\ref{fig:promptfault}), a manager agent failed to delegate tasks because its system prompt had the wrong parameter (\texttt{request} instead of \texttt{task}) .

 \item \textbf{Message Fault (6/24):} Errors in managing conversation history (e.g., missing messages, wrong roles, history truncation).
-For example, in SmolAgents-1097 (Figure~\ref{fig:contextmsg}), exporting a planning step as an assistant message, caused some LLMs to keep planning instead of executing~\cite{smol1097contextmsg} due to the failure to signal a role change, disrupting the agent's cognitive shift between task phases.
+For example, in SmolAgents-1097 (Figure~\ref{fig:contextmsg}), exporting a planning step as an assistant message caused some LLMs to continue planning rather than execute tasks, as the missing role-change signal disrupted the agent's transition between task phases.

 \item \textbf{Context Propagation Fault (10/24):} The framework fails to propagate/isolate cognitive context, resulting in inconsistent or stale context across steps, agents, or components.
-For instance, \langchain-5700 (Figure~\ref{fig:contextpropagate}) reported that a subgraph could not access the runtime context of its parent graph, because the framework did not merge the parent context into the subgraph~\cite{lg5700contextpropagate}.
+For instance, \langchain-5700 (Figure~\ref{fig:contextpropagate}) reported that a subgraph could not access the runtime context of its parent graph, because the framework did not merge the parent context into the subgraph.

 \end{tightitemize}